Frequently Asked Questions

 If there is something missing that we've forgotten to add please feel free to let us know.

 Students living outside of the Wairakei zone may apply for a place through ballot to fill any available vacancies at Wairakei Primary School.
 Application forms available from Wairakei Primary School office.
-Term 1, 2024, applications close TBA
+Term 1, 2025, applications close Wednesday December 4, 2024, at 3p.m.

 The priority order for places remains: